GiGurra/kdump/README.md

 ### Example

-A rancher2 setup with 2 clusters (test and prod), each with a default namespace:
+A rancher2 (kubernetes management platform) setup with 2 clusters (test and prod), each with a default namespace:

 `cd /tmp/kubedump`